LucianoXu/CHES2025-Challenge/README.md

 - We applied denosing techniques.
 The performance increased.

+- We observed that test key log-likelihood is increased when using CNN.

 ## Log
+- 8/9 Add CNN model.
 - 8/9 Add denoising by notch frequency in the spectrogram.
 - 8/8 Fix data drift using special standardization.
 - 8/7 Add test set key-wise log probability distribution evaluation.